rontarrant/gtkDcoding/docs/_posts/2019-04-26-0030-radiomenuitem-practical.md

 - RadioMenuItem
 - CheckMenuItem
 - ListSG
-- ObservedFeaturesList

 ---

 ## 0030 – A More Practical RadioMenuItem

-Today let’s look at an example that can perhaps be adapted for everyday use.
+Today let’s look at [an example that can perhaps be adapted for everyday use](https://github.com/rontarrant/gtkDcoding/blob/master/012_menus/menu_012_12_observed_radiomenuitems.d).

 Herein we set a bit of data with our `RadioMenuItem`s and track it with an observed object.
 And when the application terminates, it spits out a report about the state of all options in the set.
 This example is patterned after [the second CheckMenuItem example from two posts ago](https://github.com/rontarrant/gtkDcoding/blob/master/012_menus/menu_012_10_multiple_checkmenuitems.d), so a lot of this ground [was covered there](http://gtkdcoding.com/2019/04/19/0028-checkmenuitems.html).